Kevin Clarke (politician)

-Kevin Mark Clarke (born March 21, 1964) is a Canadian former educator, activist and perennial candidate who is the founder and former leader of The People's Political Party.
+Kevin Mark Clarke (born March 21, 1964) is a Canadian activist, perennial candidate, and former educator, who is the founder and former leader of The People's Political Party.
 He is considered one of the most recognizable homeless persons in the city of Toronto, campaigning on "the people's rights."

-Clarke advocates for comprehensive reform in the criminal justice system, to create a system that prevents recidivism among first-time offenders.
-He has proposed a program that he claims would reduce the recidivism which allegedly violent prison environments create: 'The Inmate Monitored Education System' otherwise known as T.I.M.E., which would aim to help eliminate the claimed harmful influence of prison life on first-time offenders.

-He also campaigns strongly on the issues of poverty and homelessness.
+Clarke advocates for criminal justice reform, and has proposed 'The Inmate Monitored Education System' (TIME), a program to reduce recidivism among first-time offenders.
+He also campaigns on the issues of poverty and homelessness.

-A former student teacher for Grade 5 at Chester Le Junior Public School in Scarborough in the 1980s, Clarke credits that period in his life as his most rewarding experience.

 Biography

+In the 1980s, Clarke worked as a Grade 5 teacher at Chester Le Junior Public School in Scarborough.

-Clarke worked in the automobile business during the early 1990s.
+He worked in the automobile business during the early 1990s.
 He sought election as Mayor of East York in the 1994 municipal election, describing himself as an "advertising consultant, political rebel and welfare recipient".
 He promised to resign after three months if elected, and to form a provincial party for ordinary people.

 Clarke first campaigned for the Legislative Assembly of Ontario in the 1995 general election, challenging New Democratic Party Premier Bob Rae in York South.
 He received 170 votes, finishing seventh in a field of nine candidates.
 During this election, Clarke vowed to oppose the "pimps" of government who "live off the avails of the people".

 Clarke campaigned for York South again in 1996 after Rae retired from the legislature, and finished last in a field of six candidates with 70 votes.
 The winner was Gerard Kennedy of the Ontario Liberal Party.

 He sought election to the House of Commons of Canada in the 1997 federal election, and finished sixth out of eight candidates in Broadview—Greenwood with 211 votes.
 The winner was Dennis Mills of the Liberal Party of Canada.
 During this election, Clarke described himself as a salesman and a businessman.

 He became homeless in 1998 after his auto business failed.
-For the next seven years, he frequently sang and preached on the streets of Toronto while wearing long, flowing robes.
+For the next seven years, he frequently sang and preached on the streets of Toronto.
 He was also actively involved in public affairs and was a member of the Toronto Disaster Relief Committee.

 Clarke ran for the Ontario legislature a third time in a by-election for Beaches—East York on September 20, 2001.
 He finished sixth out of eight candidates with 94 votes.
 The winner was Michael Prue of the New Democratic Party.